Understanding GBH Sentencing Guidelines: Section 20 Offences

 Distinguishing Section 20 GBH from Other Offences

 It's vital to distinguish Section 20 GBH from other offences, particularly Section 18 GBH (wounding or causing GBH with intent) and common assault.
-Section 18 carries a much higher maximum sentence (life imprisonment) because it requires proof of intent to cause serious harm.
+In practice, section 18 carries a much higher maximum sentence (life imprisonment) because it requires proof of intent to cause serious harm.
 Common assault, on the other hand, involves less serious harm or the apprehension of immediate unlawful violence.
 The distinction between these offences is crucial for determining the appropriate charge and sentencing.

 Frequently Asked Questions (FAQs)